 In this respect, the facility offers the island of Guam a unique venue for events never before economically or practically feasible.
-Comprising an area of 70,500 square feet, the Field House can accommodate over 3,000 people for basketball games and approximately 5,000 for concerts, boxing, wrestling, or graduation ceremonies.
+Comprising an area of 70,500 square feet, the Field House can accommodate over 3,000 people for basketball games and approximately 4,000 for concerts, boxing, wrestling, or graduation ceremonies.

 Other activities in the Field House include intramural sports, varsity sports competitions, and physical education and recreation classes.
+We also have newly renovated Fitness and Weight rooms, Locker rooms and Restroom facilities.

-Contact the Athletic/Field House Office at 735-2862 for more information.
-Also located at the Field House is Admission & Records Office at 735-2207 and Financial Aid Office at 735-2288.
+Contact the Athletic/Calvo Field House Office at 735-2862 for more information.